-Bunnies like to play and hide under furniture and will return again and again to places of shelter to explore and rest.
+Bunnies like to play and hide under furniture and seek out these places of shelter to explore and rest in.
 This natural instinct is essential to their survival in the wild, helping them avoiding predators and shelter from the elements.
-Unfortunately, this behavior in your home can cause a lot of damage and even be dangerous for your bunny in a number of ways.
+Unfortunately, this behavior in your home can cause a lot of damage and even be dangerous for your bunny.

-It's not good to let your bunny play under your couch as this can lead to hidden chewing damage to the legs, sides and carpet underneath.
+It's best not to let your bunny play under your couch as this can lead to hidden chewing damage to the legs, sides and carpet underneath.
 It can also be dangerous as these out of sight places can contain nails and plastic materials that can cause harm if eaten.
-This can be a real problem if your bunny gets inside your couch.
+It can be an even bigger problem if your bunny gets inside your couch!

 It's also best to find a way to stop your bunny going underneath your bed.
-Not only will they end up chewing up the carpet, sheets or wooden frames bunnies have different sleep patterns to us so if your bunny roams in your room at night their nocturnal chewing habits may also keep you awake.
+Not only will they end up chewing up the carpet, sheets or wooden frames, bunnies have very different sleep patterns to us so if your bunny roams in your room at night their early morning chewing habits may also keep you awake.

 Another option is to lay some lengths of wood around the edges, the heavier the better.
-If you are happy to do a bit of DIY this can be easily built into a simple wooden frame to make it more secure and keep it centered.
-This can then also be built upon with some bored at the sides to block of access to the sides to stop your bunny going around the back.
+If you are happy to do a bit of DIY this can be easily built this into a simple wooden frame to make it more secure and keep it centered.
+This can then also be built upon with some bored at the sides to block of access and stop your bunny going around the back.

 Office storage cubes can also be re-purposed to make a fence around the edge which can also be a good way of stopping your bunny chewing it as well.

 Your bunny should never have access to areas where you have cables leading to electrical equipment such as behind your TV or a cable leading up to a lamp.

 The first thing you can do is to move furniture in front of plus to help hide the plugs and cables, with a bit of rearranging you can make things a lot safer.
-If you do have cables trailing across a room then a lot of people have found this can be hidden away in either some tough plastic pipe or by fitting conduit around the edge of the room.
+If you do have cables trailing across a room then a lot of people have found this can be hidden away in either some split length tubing or by fitting conduit around the edge of the room.

-You can get fences with a gate in them which will save you climbing over it all the time.
+We recommend getting a fences with a gate in it which will save you climbing over it all the time.
 When you don't want the fence out it can be packed away.

-If you want to keep your bunny out from under the spaces in your home it's important to add lots of safe and acceptable shelters to satisfy your bunnies natural urge too keep out of harms way.
+If you want to keep your bunny out from under your couch, bed or other bits of furniture it's important to add lots of safe and acceptable shelters to satisfy your bunnies natural urge too keep out of harms way.
 In this guide we take a look at what hideaways are available from tunnels to wooden shelters and show you how the can be best put to use to occupy your bunny.

 Cloth tunnels are also very useful for adding a bit of shelter in the center of a room.
-They are light weight so can be moved about easily and are not something you will worry about tripping over.
-That are also easy to pack away when not needed.
+They are light weight so can be moved about easily and can be pack away when not needed.

 Bunnies naturally like explore and seek out places for shelter and can crawl into very tight places.
 This instinctive behavior is essential in the wild to avoid predators.